AlanGacihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 10 - Delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. <br>
 Script 11 - Count the number of directories and sub-directories in the current directory. <br>
 Script 12 - Display the 10 newest files in the current directory. <br>
+Script 13 - Take a list of words as input and prints only words that appear exactly once. <br>